By Dr. Chris Mulvey, PT

 - Sit-stand-jump: Sitting down and standing up might not seem like exercise, but if you do it quickly and throw in a jump, you’ll soon realize that a good workout doesn’t have to be complicated.
 Combos: Fitness pros often recommend three sets of 10-15 reps for strength-related exercises, but workouts don’t have to be so regimented.
 Instead, try rotating quickly through a sequence of activities like pushups, sit-ups or crunches, leg lifts, lunges, squats, planks, calf raises, chair dips, and more to increase strength and endurance.

 Spending more time indoors doesn’t mean you have to give up your fitness routine.
 These at-home techniques can help you stay active throughout the summer months.

 As always, consult with a trained medical professional prior to making any substantial exercise, dietary or lifestyle changes.

 ABOUT THE AUTHOR

-Dr. Chris Mulvey, PT, is president for company clinics at FYZICAL Therapy & Balance Centers, which operates 405 locations in 45 states.
-For more information, please visit FYZICAL.com.
+Dr. Chris Mulvey, PT, is president for company clinics at FYZICAL Therapy & Balance Centers, which has 405 locations in 45 states.
+For more information, please visit Fyzical.com.